Skip to main content

 Frequently Asked Questions

-What are addiction triggers?
+What are substance-use triggers?

 Can triggers change over time?

-Should I share my trigger list with anyone?
+Should I share or print my worksheet?